 On behalf of the Judges, I congratulate you, ladies and gentlemen, upon your admission to the legal profession.
-Lord Maugham described lawyers some decades ago, and his words are as apt today, as "the custodians of civilisation, than which there can be no higher or nobler duty".
-It is unsurprising that, in recent world history, crumbling regimes should have been looking to talented lawyers for their rescue.
-This is not empty grandiloquence: you do, now, become part of the mechanism which guards the lynchpin of our civil society, the rule of law, and I admonish you to take that responsibility seriously.
+The English jurist Lord Maugham described lawyers some decades ago, and his words are as apt today, as "the custodians of civilisation, than which there can be no higher or nobler duty".
+This is not empty grandiloquence: you do, now, become part of the mechanism which guards the lynchpin of our civil society, the rule of law, and you must take that responsibility seriously.

 What distinguishes a profession is an ideal of public service.
 What distinguishes the legal profession is the lawyer's predominant duties to the law and the court: you now undertake faithfully to maintain the existing law and assist in its enforcement; and while you are bound to do your best to advance the interests of your clients, you are subject to at least a very strict negative duty, to refrain from obstructing the administration of justice by deceiving the court.
 We expect much of you: integrity, legal understanding, sound judgment, practical wisdom, and not the least, moral courage - we expect this depth of character and learning so that you will best serve the people who will depend on your expert capacities for the resolution of their difficulties.
-I hope you will also follow the lead of those many practitioners who these days most worthily provide legal services on a pro bono basis.
+We hope you will also follow the lead of those many practitioners who these days most worthily provide legal services on a pro bono basis.
 The weak, the marginalised, the underprivileged: they also depend on you - do not forget them.